 For more information on expediting processing, visit the Expedited Service Page at the U.S. Consular Affairs Web Site.

 If you are traveling within the next two weeks, you may be able to visit the U.S. Passport Office for same-day or next-day processing.
 Please contact my office at 703-256-3071 for additional assistance.

 My office is always available to assist you with the issuance or renewal of your passport.
-If you cannot find the answer to your questions through these links or would like my office to contact the Passport Office on your behalf, please complete my Privacy Release Form and email it to: email@example.com.
+If you cannot find the answer to your questions through these links or would like my office to contact the Passport Office on your behalf, please complete my Privacy Release Form on my website.
 My staff will be happy to provide you with all possible assistance.